Pitching a compliance-focused toolkit for digital medtech and drug trials, BrightInsight raises $40 million – TechCrunch

 Part of the money will also be used to increase the company’s development of pre-built software tools to speed up the development of digital clinical trials, the company said.

-BrightInsight now counts some of the largest pharmaceutical and medical device companies in the world among its customers, including AstraZeneca and CSL Behring.
+BrightInsight now counts among its customers some of the largest pharmaceutical and medical device companies in the world, including AstraZeneca and CSL Behring.

-As a result of the investment, Peter Sobiloff a managing director at Insight Partners will take a seat on the company’s board of directors.
+As a result of the investment, Peter Sobiloff, a managing director at Insight Partners, will take a seat on the company’s board of directors.

 “The life sciences industry has been a laggard in terms of digitization due to a number of factors, including complex regulatory, security and privacy requirements,” said Sobiloff in a statement.
 “BrightInsight has emerged as the clear technology and execution leader in a market that is growing rapidly, and its expanding list of enterprise customers validates biopharma and medtech companies’ need for a regulated underlying platform to support their new digital health offerings.
 We’re excited to work closely with the team as they enter this monumental phase of growth and push the industry towards more personalized and enhanced care.”